1) Buy a cage suitable for the size and number of birds you are planning to purchase.

 For a young, newly-weaned baby lovebird, put the water tray at the bottom of the cage.
 When it is a few months old, you can slowly adjust its drinking habits to a bird water bottle (that can be purchased in any pet store).
 This will save you a lot of trouble cleaning out the water dishes.
 Sometimes, when babies leave our home they will already be used to the water bottles.
 In this case you can directly put the bottle in the cage without waiting.

-For young baby lovebirds of a few weeks old, feed them fine seeds and/or spray millets only.
-You can transition to pellets, fruits and veggies after they are about 3 months old by slowly reducing the proportion of seeds in the diet and introducing pellets.
+For young baby lovebirds of a few weeks old, feed them fine seeds and/or spray millets.
+You can transition them pellets, fruits and veggies after they are about 2 months old by slowly reducing the proportion of seeds in the diet and introducing pellets.
 They may not eat the pellets at first because seeds are more appetizing, but the former provides more nutritional value so it’s important to introduce a mixed diet.

 DO NOT change its diet suddenly.
 A rapid shift in diet can be very dangerous, even lethal.
 If you want to let it adjust to a new type of food, do it gradually over 2-3 weeks by mixing the new food with the old, and slowly increasing the proportions of new to old.

 Change water every day (or two days depending on the cleanliness of the tray).
+Alternatively, you can teach a baby lovebird to use a water bottle.
 Switch the food whenever you see necessary.

 Occasionally give your bird a dish of water so they can bathe in it!
 They absolutely adore baths!